• News

 Read more about this provider in our full Endurance warranty review.
 You can also click below to get a free, personalized quote from Endurance.

-CARCHEX: Best for High-Mileage Cars
+CARCHEX: Best for Used Cars

 CARCHEX’s coverage terms max out at 10 years/250,000 miles, whichever comes first.
 If you own an older, higher-mileage car, or if you plan on keeping it for years to come, CARCHEX is a great option.
 Customers can choose between five coverage options, ranging from powertrain protection to bumper-to-bumper extended warranty coverage.